+We/us/our - the landlord

-- We/us/ our the landlord. - You/ your the tenant and any joint tenant. - Tenant includes any joint tenant. - · Neighbour any person living in the locality. - · Neighbourhood the locality of your house. - Common Parts this includes any part of the structure and exterior of the building in which the accommodation is located (such as the roof, guttering, and outside walls) as well as any common facilities in that building (such as: the common close, common stairway, entrance steps, paths, entrance doors and doorways, passages, bin chute accesses, yard, gardens, outhouses, bin areas, cellar, back green and back court). - Repair See paragraph 5.1.
-Any work necessary to put the house in a state which is wind and watertight, habitable and in all respects reasonably fit for human habitation. - House See paragraph 1.2.
-The accommodation, including the fixtures and fittings contained within it, the use of common parts and the means of access to it along with any other facilities that we may specify in writing to you. - Co-habitee a person, whether of the opposite sex or not, who is living with you in a relationship similar to that of husband and wife or civil partner. - Family this term includes your spouse, civil partner, co-habitee, parent, grandparent, child (including a child treated by you as your child and stepchildren), grandchild, brother, sister, uncle, aunt, niece, nephew; and any of those of your spouse. - Antisocial See paragraph 3.2.
-Any conduct causing or likely to cause alarm, distress nuisance or annoyance to any person or causing damage to anyone's property.
-Conduct includes speech. - Overcrowding more people are sleeping in the house than is allowed by section 135 of the Housing (Scotland) Act 1987. - Scottish Secure Tenancy a tenancy as defined by section 11 of the Housing (Scotland) Act 2001. - 1.13 This Tenancy Agreement, in parts, attempts to summarise current legislation.
+- You/your the tenant and any joint tenant - Tenant includes any joint tenant - Neighbour any person living in the locality - Neighbourhood the locality of your house - Common Parts this includes any part of the structure and exterior of the building in which the house is located (such as the roof, guttering, and outside walls) as well as any common facilities in that building (such as the common close, common stairway, entrance steps, paths, entrance doors and doorways, passages, bin chute accesses, yard, gardens, outhouses, bin areas, cellar, back green and back court) - Repair See Paragraph 5.1.
+This includes any work necessary to put the house into a state which is wind and watertight, habitable and in all respects, reasonably fit for human habitation. - House the accommodation including the fixtures and fittings contained within it, the use of common parts and the means of access to it, along with any other facilities that we may specify in writing to you. - Co-habitee a person, whether of the opposite sex or not, who is living with you in a relationship similar to that of husband and wife - Family this term includes: your spouse, co-habitee, parent, grandparent, child (including a child treated by you as your child and stepchildren), grandchild, brother, sister, uncle, aunt, niece, nephew; and any of those of your spouse - Anti-social: See Paragraph 3.2.
+This includes any conduct causing or likely to cause alarm, distress, nuisance or annoyance to any person or causing damage to anyone's property.
+Conduct includes speech - Overcrowding more people are sleeping in the house than is allowed by section 135 of the Housing (Scotland) Act 1987 - Scottish Secure Tenancy a tenancy as defined by section 11 of the Housing (Scotland) Act 2001 - Short Scottish Secure Tenancy a tenancy as defined by section 34 of the Housing (Scotland) Act 2001 - 1.13 This Agreement, in parts, attempts to summarise current legislation.
 In case of conflict between those parts and current legislation, the legislation shall prevail.

-Where legislation has been amended since this Agreement was entered into, this Agreement shall be read consistently with the amended legislation. - 1.14 You are responsible for ensuring that no-one living with you does anything that would be a breach of this Agreement if they were the tenant.
+Where legislation has been amended since this Agreement was entered into, this Agreement shall be read consistently with the amended legislation.

+1.14 You are responsible for ensuring that no-one living with you does anything that would be a breach of this Agreement if they were the tenant.
 If they do, we will treat you as being responsible for any such action.